-The Data Protection Act requires Provident to manage personal information in accordance with the Act.
+Data protection legislation (which includes the General Data Protection Regulation or GDPR) places obligations on us (Satsuma) in relation to the way that we handle your personal information.
 We must process your information fairly and lawfully.
 This also means you are entitled to know how we intend to use your information.
 You can then decide whether or not you want to give it to us so that we can provide the product you require.
 All our employees are responsible for maintaining customer confidentiality.
 We provide training to all our colleagues to remind them about their obligations.
-In addition our polices and procedures are regularly audited and reviewed.
+In addition, our policies and procedures are regularly audited and reviewed.

-Your information will be held by Satsuma Loans which is a trading name of Provident Personal Credit Limited.
-Provident Personal Credit is part of the Provident Financial Group, which includes other companies such as Vanquis Bank Ltd and Moneybarn Ltd. More information on the Provident Financial Group can be found at www.providentfinancial.com.
+Your information will be held by Satsuma which is a trading name of Provident Personal Credit Limited.
+Provident Personal Credit is part of the Provident Financial Group, which includes other lending companies such as Vanquis Bank Ltd and Moneybarn Ltd. More information on the Provident Financial Group can be found at www.providentfinancial.com

 Your personal information will be held securely on Provident systems so that we and any other companies in our Group that you have dealings with either now or in the future can manage your relationship with us.
 This will include information you provide when you apply to us and any additional information provided by you or others in various ways, including but not limited to;

 - In applications, emails, letters, phone calls and conversations, when registering for services, in customer surveys, when you participate in competitions, through our websites and during conversations about your loan account.

 - From analysis of your payments and use of our services and others in the Group.

 - From information we receive from others such as credit reference agencies and fraud prevention agencies.

 - From agents and brokers.